0x6b/github-streak-stats/README.md

 Options:
   -g, --github-token <GITHUB_TOKEN>  GitHub personal access token [env: GITHUB_TOKEN=ghp_...]
   -f, --from <FROM>                  Start date, in YYYY-MM-DD format.
+Default value will be the first Sunday before 52 weeks
-Defaults is 1 year ago from today -t, --to <TO>                      End date, in YYYY-MM-DD format.
+                                     ago.
+If specified, it will be the first Sunday before the specified date -t, --to <TO>                      End date, in YYYY-MM-DD format.
 Please note that the total time spanned by 'from' and 'to' must not exceed 1 year.
-Defaults is today
-  -o, --offset <OFFSET>              Offset from UTC, in HH:MM format [default: 09:00] -r, --display-public-repositories  Display number of public repositories owned -h, --help                         Print help
+Default value will be the first Saturday after today.
+If specified, it will be the first Saturday after the specified date -o, --offset <OFFSET>              Offset from UTC, in (+|-)HHMM format [default: +0900] -r, --display-public-repositories  Display number of public repositories owned -m, --display-matrix               Display contribution matrix -h, --help                         Print help
   -V, --version                      Print version
 ```